Quantum spin liquids of Rydberg excitations in a honeycomb lattice induced by density-dependent Peierls phases: Abstract

 \section{Abstract}

-We show that the nonlinear transport of bosonic excitations in a two-dimensional honeycomb lattice of spin-orbit coupled Rydberg atoms gives rise to disordered quantum phases which are candidates for quantum spin liquids.
+We show that the nonlinear transport of bosonic excitations in a two-dimensional honeycomb lattice of spin-orbit coupled Rydberg atoms gives rise to disordered quantum phases which are {\resubmark topological and may} be candidates for quantum spin liquids.
 As recently demonstrated in [Lienhard \textit{et al.} Phys.
-Rev. X, \textbf{10}, 021031 (2020)] the spin-orbit coupling breaks time-reversal and chiral symmetries and leads to a tunable density-dependent complex hopping of the hard-core bosons or equivalently to complex $XY$ spin interactions.
-Using exact diagonalization (ED) we numerically investigate the phase diagram resulting from the competition between density-dependent and direct transport terms.
-In mean-field approximation there is a phase transition from a quasi-condensate to a 120$^\circ$ phase when the amplitude of the complex hopping exceeds that of the direct one.
-In the full model a new phase with a finite spin gap emerges close to the mean-field critical point as a result of quantum fluctuations induced by the density-dependence of the complex hopping.
-We show that this phase is a genuine disordered one, has a non-vanishing spin chirality and is characterized by a non-trivial many-body Chern number.
-ED simulations of small lattices with up to 28 lattice sites point to a non-degenerate ground state and thus to a bosonic integer-quantum Hall (BIQH) phase, protected by $U(1)$ symmetry.
-The Chern number of $C=1$, which is robust to disorder, is however different from the even Chern numbers found in other BIQH phases.
-For very strong, nonlinear hoppings of opposite sign we find another disordered regime with vanishing spin gap.
-This phase also has a large spin chirality and could be a gapless spin-liquid but lies outside the parameter regime accessible in the Rydberg system.
+Rev. X, \textbf{10}, 021031 (2020)] the spin-orbit coupling breaks time-reversal and chiral symmetries and leads to a tunable density-dependent complex hopping of {\resubmark spin excitations which behave as hard-core bosons}.
+Using exact diagonalization (ED) we numerically investigate the phase diagram resulting from the competition between density-dependent and direct transport terms {\resubmark as well as density-density interactions}.
+In mean-field approximation there is a phase transition from a condensate to a 120$^\circ$ phase when the amplitude of the complex hopping exceeds that of the direct one.
+In the full model a new phase emerges close to the mean-field critical point as a result of quantum correlations induced by the density-dependence of the complex hopping.
+We show that {\resubmark without density-density interactions} this phase is a genuine disordered one, has large spin chirality and is characterized by a non-trivial many-body Chern number.
+The Chern number is found to be robust to disorder.
+ED simulations of small lattices with up to {\resubmark 30} lattice sites {\resubmark give indications for} a non-degenerate ground state with finite spin and collective gaps and thus to a bosonic integer-quantum Hall (BIQH) phase, protected by $U(1)$ symmetry. {\resubmark On the other hand, while staying finite, the many-body gap varies substantially when different twisted boundary conditions are applied, which points to a gapless phase.} For very strong negative nonlinear hopping amplitudes we find another disordered regime with vanishing spin gap.
+This phase also has a large spin chirality and could be a gapless spin-liquid but lies outside the parameter regime experimentally accessible in the Rydberg system.